Cryptogenic/PS4-4.05-Kernel-Exploit/README.md

 ## Summary
 In this project you will find a full implementation of the "namedobj" kernel exploit for the PlayStation 4 on 4.05.
 It will allow you to run arbitrary code as kernel, to allow jailbreaking and kernel-level modifications to the system.
 This release however, *does not* contain any code related to defeating anti-piracy mechanisms or running homebrew.
 This exploit does include a loader that listens for payloads on port `9020` and will execute them upon receival.

-You can find fail0verflow's original write-up on the bug [here](https://fail0verflow.com/blog/2017/ps4-namedobj-exploit/), you can find my technical write-up which dives more into implementation specifics ~~here~~ (this is still in progress and will be published within the next few days).
+You can find fail0verflow's original write-up on the bug [here](https://fail0verflow.com/blog/2017/ps4-namedobj-exploit/), you can find my technical write-up which dives more into implementation specifics [here](https://github.com/Cryptogenic/Exploit-Writeups/blob/master/PS4/%22NamedObj%22%204.05%20Kernel%20Exploit%20Writeup.md).

 ## Patches Included
 The following patches are made by default in the kernel ROP chain: